 Common name: Powder puff tree, Red powder puff

-There is no mistaking the Powder puff tree when it’s in bloom; with beautiful pink fluffball-like flowers blooming all over the tree.
+There is no mistaking the Powder puff tree when it’s in bloom; with beautiful pink or red fluffball-like flowers blooming all over the tree.
 The trees can grow to a height of 15-20 feet, though most garden trees only grow 8-10 feet tall.
 They have dark green, pinnate leaves, each leaf having 8-10 pairs of leaflets, which fold up in the night.

 Flower buds look very interesting with little green globules like a raspberry.
 Once they are ready to bloom, each globule opens up and sends many long hairy stamens with tiny brownish anthers at their tip.
 The flowers are mostly pink or red, but there is a variant with white flowers as well.